November 28, 2023 NHTSA CAMPAIGN NUMBER: 23V802000

 Motor Company is offering a refund for owner-paid repairs covered by this recall if the repair was performed before the date indicated in the reimbursement plan, which is posted with this bulletin.
 Owners are directed to seek reimbursement through authorized dealers or, at their option, directly through Ford

-- Dealers are also pre-approved to refund owner-paid emergency repairs that were performed away from an authorized servicing dealer after the end date specified in the reimbursement plan.
+Motor Company at P.O.
+Box 6251, Dearborn, MI 481216251. - Dealers are also pre-approved to refund owner-paid emergency repairs that were performed away from an authorized servicing dealer after the end date specified in the reimbursement plan.
 Non-covered repairs, or those judged by Ford

-- Refunds will only be provided for the cost associated with a flickering front park lamp.
+to be excessive, will not be reimbursed. - Refunds will only be provided for the cost associated with a flickering front park lamp.

 RENTAL VEHICLES